 Methodology

-This page explains which GOTY results are included and how they are turned into scores and rankings.
+This page explains how the GOTY tracker chooses which results are included and turns them into scores and rankings.

 Methodology